misterfish/stick/README.md

 	  otherwise | guardV ("error, this shouldn't happen"), ])

-Cleaning it up a bit, and inverting the parentheses in the test expressions:
+Cleaning it up a bit, and inverting the parenthetical test expression to use
+sticks:

     const checkVal = condS ([
 	  4 | eq    | guard  (sprintf1 ('%s was 4')),